NTIG-Uppsala/JIC-P.O.S/README.md

 # JIC-P.O.S
-A point of sale system for a restaurant.
+A Point of Sale System for a restaurant.

 Group members: Carl Eriksson Skogh, Ivar Bjerling, Joel Jansson